Louie Barry: Loans to Milton Keynes Dons and Salford City

+Loans to Stockport County

+On 28 July 2023, Barry signed a contract extension with Aston Villa, and on the same day joined League Two club Stockport County on a season-long loan.
+Having scored in all five of his team's fixtures, assisting a further three goals, Barry was awarded both the EFL Young Player of the Month and the EFL League Two Player of the Month award for September 2023.
+In October 2023, he suffered a hamstring injury that would rule him out for up to four months.
+Having ultimately missed six months of action, he made his first-team return in April 2024.

+On 2 August 2024, Barry signed another contract extension with Villa and re-joined Stockport County for a second season on loan.
+He had an impressive start to the season, scoring three goals and being named the EFL League One Player of the Month for August 2024.
+He also became only the fourth player to win the EFL Young Player of the Month for a second time, also for August.
+Following four goals and two assists in November, he was named League One Player of the Month for a second time.

+On 22 December 2024, it was announced that Barry would be recalled by Aston Villa following County's fixture of 1 January 2025.

+Loans to Hull City and Sheffield United

+On 29 January 2025, Barry joined Championship side Hull City on loan for the remainder of the season.

+On 22 July 2025, after the collapse of an arranged £3.5 million permanent transfer for to Hull City, Barry joined Sheffield United on a season-long loan.

 International career

 Barry has represented England at under-15, under-16 and under-17 youth levels.
-He is also eligible to represent the Republic of Ireland, and has represented them at under-15 and under-16 level in 2018 before returning to play for England youth sides.
-In 2018 Barry scored ten goals in five games for the England under-15 side at a tournament in Italy.
+He is also eligible to represent the Republic of Ireland, and has represented the Republic of Ireland at under-15 and under-16 level in 2017 and 2018 In 2018, Barry scored ten goals in five games for the England under-15 side at a tournament in Italy.

-In 2019 Barry was part of the England under-17 side that were victorious in the Syrenka Cup, he started the final and assisted Jamal Musiala for one of England's goals against hosts Poland, a 2–2 draw which England subsequently won on penalties.
+In 2019, Barry was part of the England under-17 side that were victorious in the Syrenka Cup.
+He started the final and assisted Jamal Musiala for one of England's goals against hosts Poland, a 2–2 draw which England subsequently won on penalties.

 By February 2020 he had scored 21 goals in 20 games for England's youth teams.

 On 29 March 2021, Barry made his debut for England U18s during a 2–0 win away to Wales at the Leckwith Stadium.

+In August 2025, senior Republic of Ireland manager Heimir Hallgrímsson stated that Barry had switched his international allegiance and had come into his consideration for a call-up to the squad for their September fixtures.